DETAILED ACTION

 Regarding claim 6, Kim discloses the method of claim 1, further comprising:

-controlling the vehicle based on the preset information within the passenger profile in response the identification of the passenger (see at least Kim [0412]-[0413]: “In the information stored in the short-term memory 144, the persistent information, e.g., user's preference or orientation, or information which is used to acquire the persistent information, may be stored in the long-term memory 143.
+controlling the vehicle based on the preset information within the passenger profile in response to determining the passenger profile corresponding to the passenger (see at least Kim [0412]-[0413]: “In the information stored in the short-term memory 144, the persistent information, e.g., user's preference or orientation, or information which is used to acquire the persistent information, may be stored in the long-term memory 143.
 Based on the vehicle control and the external content request corresponding to the generated and output command, the user preference or the vehicle control history stored in the long-term memory 143 may be updated.”; [0124]: “As mentioned above, the dialogue system 100 may recognize the user's real intent and preemptively provide information corresponding to the intent by considering a content, which is not uttered by the user, based on pre-obtained information.
 Therefore, it may be possible to reduce the dialogue steps and time for providing the service desired by the user.”).

 Regarding claim 9, this claim recites a device that performs the method of claim 1.
 Kim also discloses a device that performs the method of claim 1 as outlined in the rejection to claim 1 above.
 Specifically, Kim discloses a memory and a processor (Kim [0074]) that performs the method of claim 1.
 Therefore, claim 9 is rejected for the same rationale as claim 1.